CanBoztepe/vuex-basic-examples/README.md

 # vuex-test

-> A very small and simple app to learn basics of vuex.
+> A very small and simple app to learn basics of vuex, for beginners.
 > It contains very basic examples of getters, actions, mutations and state logic.
 > Check src/app.vue AND src/store/store.js for the vuex examples.